OctopusDeploy/helm-charts/README.md

 ## Kubernetes agent

-The Kubernetes agent are the recommended way to deploy to Kubernetes clusters using Octopus Deploy.
+The Kubernetes agent is the recommended way to deploy to Kubernetes clusters using Octopus Deploy.
 The helm chart is hosted on [Docker Hub](https://hub.docker.com/r/octopusdeploy/kubernetes-agent).

 The chart can be found at [here](./charts/kubernetes-agent).